-Board Members are senior officials engaged in the administration of water resources in the provinces of Alberta, Saskatchewan, and Manitoba and in the federal Departments of Environment and Agriculture and Agri-Food.
+Board Members are senior officials engaged in the administration of water resources in the provinces of Alberta, Saskatchewan, and Manitoba and in the federal Departments of Environment and Climate Change and Agriculture and Agri-Food.
 Board Members report directly to the Ministers of each government department represented.
-The Board is supported by a Secretariat and three permanent Committees (Committee on Hydrology, Committee on Water Quality, and Committee on Groundwater).
+The Board is supported by a Secretariat and four permanent Committees (Committee on Hydrology, Committee on Flow Forecasting, Committee on Water Quality, and Committee on Groundwater).

 Costs for administering the Agreement are shared equally between the Government of Canada and the Provinces (17% each).
-Environment Canada conducts and pays for 100% of the water quantity and quality monitoring.Top of Page
+Environment and Climate Change Canada conducts and pays for 100% of the water quantity and quality monitoring.Top of Page